 With the gain at max, I would call the Hot Rod the more aggressive amp.
 It has a very hard rock sound to it, while the Blues has a swampy tone to it.
 I would call the Hot Rod as being more Led Zeppelin, and the Blues more Cream.

 The Blues still has a bit more crunch to it than the Hot Rod.
 The Hot Rod, on the other hand, has more bite than the Blues.
+This additional bite helped lead lines and stand out, whereas the Blues felt a little more timid when I tested out some classic Stevie Ray licks.

 This is when the biggest difference between the two amps comes in, the Hot Rod’s third channel “more drive”.
 This channel pushes the Hot Rod quite a bit further into overdrive, hence the name.

 I would almost call this pure distortion territory.
 The “more drive” channel boosts the Hot Rod quite a bit, giving it an almost ‘80s hair metal sound.
-A more shred style of playing actually sounds quite nice on the third channel, and I found myself automatically playing faster licks and runs.

-Using With Effects Pedals
+Using with Effects Pedals

 Both amps have built-in reverb that sounds great, but what about expanding their sound with effects pedals?